Not sure what you need, schedule a 30 min with Jeff to discuss your project and lets see if we can help.

 JMK Engineering believes that every facility and business benefits from a current power system model.
 These are much more valuable than the minimum of a single line diagram that the NEC and CEC requires you have current for your facility.
 A power system model will serve as a tool for your capital projects group, electrical safety program, and operations group.

 We work with companies to:

 The power system study report can serve as an input to:

 These studies are not completed only once.
 They must be updated periodically when there are changes made to the system.
 Per the requirements of CSA Z462 and NFPA 70E, this means changes will occur at least every five years.

-Who Benefits from the Power System Analysis
+Who Benefits from the Power System study

-With the power system analysis completed, management can use the incident energy report to complete a risk analysis and labels for all the equipment in the plant identifying arc flash and shock hazard boundaries throughout the plant.
+With the power system study completed, management can use the incident energy report to complete a risk analysis and labels for all the equipment in the plant identifying arc flash and shock hazard boundaries throughout the plant.
 You will be able to integrate the report into the existing electrical safety program, or use it as the first step in developing the electrical safety program at the facility.

 The protection coordination and load flow reports can help operations identify areas within the plant that are at a higher risk of outage, and determine methods to mitigate this risk to acceptable levels based on business objectives.